About The Program

 When defendants are referred to our program we go over their immediate needs: stable housing, childcare, transportation and professional clothing.
 Once these initial needs are addressed, we immediately enroll them in job training services including resume building and interview practice.

 Once they are fully prepared, we set them up with a sales representative to assist the individual in finding employment that best aligns with their skills and qualifications, both new and old.

-Shaqell Ratchford, our first pretrial client, affirms, instead of sitting behind bars this program has “helped me support my family and do something positive.”
-The Bail Diversion Program has had similar, positive results for other defendants awaiting trial.
-Below, are some successes our program has shown:
+Shaqell Ratchford, our first pretrial client, affirms that the program has “helped [her] support [her] family and do something positive” instead of sitting behind bars.
+The Bail Diversion Program has had similar and positive results for other defendants awaiting trial.
+Below are some successes our program has shown: